TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Core/Authentication/AfterGroupsResolvedEvent.rst

    .. note::

-      Order is important: A user with main groups "1,2", where 1 has sub group 3, results in "3,1,2" as record list array - sub groups are listed before the group that includes the sub group.
+      Order is important: A user with main groups "1,2", where 1 has sub group 3, results in "3,1,2" as record list array since sub groups are listed *before* the group that includes the sub group.

 setGroups(array $groups)